 One tip to consider: don’t just start slashing willy-nilly.
 Being strategic about budget cuts now can help your business recover when the market picks back up.

-• Review costs associated with production or supply chain.
+• Review costs associated with the inflationary environment.
 Are there opportunities to scale back or be more efficient?

 • Analyze fixed expenses (are they really “fixed”?).
 For example, look at insurance policies, subscriptions, vendor services and retainers and start conversations to trim where possible.